truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 You can specify an optional value in **Description** to help explain the purpose of the share.

 **Enabled** allows this path to be shared when the SMB service is activated.
-Unsetting **Enabled** disables the share without deleting the configuration.
+Clearing **Enabled** disables the share without deleting the configuration.

 See [SMB Share Screen]({{< relref "/CORE/UIReference/Sharing/SMB/SMBShareScreen.md" >}}) for more information on SMB Share settings.